hfxunlp/transformer/README.md

 ## Exporting python files to C libraries

-You can convert python classes into C libraries with `python mkcy.py build_ext --inplace`, and codes will be checked before compling, which can serve as a simple to way to find typo and bugs as well.
+You can convert python classes into C libraries with `python mkcy.py build_ext --inplace`, and codes will be checked before compiling, which can serve as a simple to way to find typo and bugs as well.
 This function is supported by [Cython](https://cython.org/).
 These files can be removed with `rm -fr *.c *.so parallel/*.c parallel/*.so transformer/*.c transformer/*.so build/`.
 Loading modules from compiled C libraries may also accelerate, but not significantly.

 ## Ranking